airq-dev/hazebot/docs/contributing.md

 You can directly query Postgres via Docker while the app is running.
 Run:

 ```
-docker-compose db /bin/sh  # gets you a command line in the container
+docker-compose exec db /bin/sh  # gets you a command line in the container
 psql --user postgres  # logs you into the database
 ```